Do you find yourself hiding your alcohol consumption from others? Have you ever lied about how much alcohol you have been drinking?

 Addicts will try and hide their bottles in unsuspecting places – under furniture, at the back of a bathroom cupboard, at the bottom of the bin – so that others don’t find their secret supply.

 2. Need for money

 Fuelling a habit is expensive.
-Are you, or someone you know selling household items, or stealing more precious objects like jewellery or technical devices?
+Are you, or someone you know selling household items or stealing more precious objects like jewellery or technical devices?

 ‘Pregaming’ is a common word used to describe intentional drinking before an event to hide increased tolerance and need for alcohol.
-If you find yourself drinking in this way, then this is a big telltale sign.
+If you find yourself drinking this way, this is a big telltale sign.

 4. Clear liquids

 Most alcoholics or hidden drinkers opt for vodka, because it doesn’t have any colour, and doesn’t smell as much as other substances.
-Secret drinkers will pour vodka into other receptacles like water bottles, flasks, even perfume bottles, to avoid being detected.
+Secret drinkers will pour vodka into other receptacles like water bottles, flasks, and even perfume bottles, to avoid being detected.

 If you or someone else pours clear liquid into other beverages, then this could be a sign of secret drinking.

-Losing interest and enthusiasm for hobbies, seeing friends, sports and social events that used to be a source of happiness is also a sign that something is not right.
+Losing interest and enthusiasm for hobbies, seeing friends, sports, and social events that used to be a source of happiness is also a sign that something is not right.

 7. Rapid weight loss